-With New Year's Resolutions in mind, here are just five of the things you can do to help lower your chances of developing dementia.
+Here are five things you can do to help lower your chances of developing dementia, with illustrations by multi-award winning cartoonist Tony Husband.

 Like many people, you may have made some resolutions for the new year.
 Perhaps you’re determined to improve your health by joining your local gym or drinking less alcohol.